Keegan-Evans/Keegan-Evans.github.io/_posts/2020-10-01-Daily-Progress.md

 ---
 layout: post
 date: 2020-10-01
-catergories: [scheme, coding, vim, vscode, "simply scheme"]
+tags: [scheme, coding, vim, vscode, "simply scheme"]
 ---

 Today was not particulary productive in regards to studying.
 Most of the